-And most importantly, the RPA bot itself performed checks on every form on behalf of employees and sent only complex cases for manual employee review after spotting such cases.
+Most importantly, the RPA bot itself performed checks on every form on behalf of employees and sent only complex cases for manual employee review after spotting such cases.

 Yes, there are challenges, because the more profitable benefits technology offers, the more complex that technology is for implementation and maintenance.

-The following are top RPA challenges.
+The following are the top RPA challenges.